Back to Top

 The Rogue has been sneaking and backstabbing through the fifth edition of Dungeons & Dragons for over a decade, becoming one of the most popular and iconic DnD 5e classes along the way.
 Yet in all that time, the rules that govern DnD 5e Rogues have remained firmly locked away, with the class stealing only a few minor updates and new subclasses.

 That’s about the change, however, with the new 2024 Player’s Handbook pulling Rogues out of the shadows and back into the spotlight.
-Many of the changes to the class will be familiar to be anyone who’s kept a sharp eye on the One D&D playtest, but they’ve been further honed in recent months, adding new options for combat and adjusting the core features of the many of the familiar Rogue subclasses.
+Many of the changes to the class will be familiar to be anyone who’s kept a sharp eye on the One D&D playtest, but they’ve been further honed in recent months, adding new options for combat and adjusting the core features of many of the familiar Rogue subclasses.

 So just what other new changes await the Rogue?
 Below, we loot up all the details.